BryanWilhite/Blog/presentation-drafts/2022-03-28-flippant-remarks-about-f.md

 ## F\# bends over backwards for .NET APIs

 That `DateTime.TryParse` expression above is but one example of how much F# recognizes the existence of .NET.
 It would be a mistake to assume that F# wants to escape or trivialize the .NET ecosystem.
-It would be better to assume that F# deviates from .NET when it “has not been invented yet” for the CLR.
+It would be better to assume that F# deviates from .NET when it “has not been invented yet” for the <acronym title="Common Language Runtime">CLR</acronym> [ 📖 [docs](https://docs.microsoft.com/en-us/dotnet/standard/clr)].
 For example, the [Hindley-Milner (HM) type system](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system) has not been invented yet for .NET but it is the beating heart of F# (see “many of the recent developments in C# were inspired by F\#” below).

 Another great example of this dedication is the foundational `Option.ofNullable` function [ 📖 [docs](https://fsharp.github.io/fsharp-core-docs/reference/fsharp-core-optionmodule.html#ofNullable)] which supports `Nullable<T>` [ 📖 [docs](https://docs.microsoft.com/en-us/dotnet/api/system.nullable-1?view=net-6.0)].